psharanda-snap/laughing-octo-disco/README.md

 ## Installation
 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)
-1. In Xcode, select "File" → "Swift Packages" → "Add Package Dependency"
+1. In Xcode, select "File" → "Add Package Dependencies…"
 2. Enter the repository URL: `https://github.com/Snapchat/camera-kit-ios-sdk.git`
 3. Select the version and modules you want to use in your project